Skip to main content

 Overdose Death Investigations

-Please Note: We have moved to Benchmark Learning Management System for this training.
-To register, create your account or log in here then either search for your desired training, or come back here and click "Register" to be taken directly to the event page.
-For more information or help, please refer to this user guide.
+Please note: This training can be found on our Benchmark Learning Management System.
+To register, create your account or log in here, then either search for your desired training under “Available Training” or return to this page and click "Register" below to be taken directly to the event page.
+For more information or help, please refer to this page.

 *This training is only available for sworn law enforcement*

-The Virginia Department of Criminal Justice Services (DCJS), in partnership with the Washington/Baltimore High Intensity Drug Trafficking Areas (HIDTA) and the Northeast Counterdrug Training Center (NCTC), is pleased to announce “Overdose Death Investigations” training.
+The Virginia Department of Criminal Justice Services (DCJS), in partnership with the Northeast Counterdrug Training Center (NCTC), is pleased to announce “Overdose Death Investigations” training.

-Drug-related overdose cases are increasing at an alarming rate across the United States.
+Drug-related overdose cases are increasing across the United States.
 From the heroin epidemic to the fentanyl crisis, communities are experiencing the deadly effects of illicit drugs.
-Unfortunately, criminals that often supply the drugs that cause the overdoses, often evade prosecution.
+Unfortunately, criminals who supply the drugs that cause the overdoses often evade prosecution.

-One of the primary challenges for law enforcement officers assigned to conduct overdose death investigations is the lack of cooperation from witnesses and/or the victim if he or she is not deceased.
+One of the primary challenges for law enforcement officers assigned to conduct overdose death investigations is the lack of cooperation from witnesses and/or the victim if they are not deceased.
 As a result, the cases are rarely prosecuted.

 This training course is designed to equip law enforcement officers with the tools necessary to successfully conduct and prosecute any drug-related overdose cases.